Student of Ido Portal, Ido Portal Internship, FRC Mobility Specialist, Kinstretch Level 1, Certified Personal Trainer

 Lea Juszkiewicz Physical Therapist

-MScPT, BPE, Functional Dry Needling Certification Level 1 & 2, FAFS, Upper Limb FR Certification, FRC Mobility Specialist, Kinstretch Level 1 Instructor, Student of Ido Portal
+MScPT, BPE, IMS/Functional Dry Needling Certification Level 1 & 2, FAFS, FR Spine & Upper Limb Certification, FRC Mobility Specialist, Kinstretch Level 1 Instructor, FMT Blades Certified, Student of Ido Portal

 I’ve been a Physiotherapist for over a decade and over the last few years I have seen a positive shift in the profession.
 Physiotherapists are starting to move away from largely providing passive treatments to using an active, movement-based approach that empowers and educates clients.
 This is exciting to me!
 I have always thought of Physiotherapists as movement specialists but many of us restrict our assessment and treatments to a bed, a room, or a 15 minute time slot.

 I strongly believe that to properly assess and treat a client is to take a step back and spend time observing their movements, see how they perform in their environment.
 By observing basic human movements such as a deep squat, you can quickly screen the lower extremity and assess joint range of motion and strength.
 Assessing for control and joint dissociation should be as simple as asking the client to do another task.
 Can they do it or not?
 If not, I want to be able to give the client the tools to be able to achieve the task and in the future, have them be able to add complexity into those basic human movements.